epi-interactive/Image_Downloader/README.md

 }
 ```

-Put image together and write out to download function, the stack option casues the elements to be placed vertically instead of horizontally.
+Put image together and write out to download function, the stack option causes the elements to be placed vertically instead of horizontally.
 ```r
 side_by_side = image_append(allCompenents, stack=T)